vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - Neovim

 Note:
-- Lets talk about the setup for C++ coding on the command line
 - I'm may cover some of the parts here only briefly as its mostly for building familiarity with the tools I'll be working with in addition to Neovim.